 But you need a game plan!

-The best way to do this (in my experience) is to make a website based about a topic that people are passionate about and feature related products and services.
+The best way to do this (in my experience) is to make a website based on a topic that people are passionate about and feature-related products and services.
 Then rather than trying to convince friends and family to buy something they don’t want or need, you allow people from around the world to discover your site via Google and buy stuff they were looking for anyway.

 Only looking that the PH health snake oil that this company promotes, I don't recommend you get involved in this company.

 What's up ladies and dudes!
 Great to finally meet you, and I hope you enjoyed this post.
 I have to be honest though.
 I'm not a big fan of MLM.
 Tried it.
 Hated it.

 Affiliate marketing is cheaper, faster, and easier.
 See for yourself and join millions of other successful affiliates generating income from their blogs!

 No inventory.
 No fees.
 No recruiting.
 3 BILLION potential buyers online.